openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ### Yet another Python layer
 As mentioned earlier, it may be helpful to utilize Python in-between to achieve hard C++ feats in a more efficient way.
 Let's extend the previously created `say_hello` function a little bit.

-First, create a new file in the `openvino/src/bindings/python/src/openvino/runtime` directory and call it `mymodule_ext.py`.
+First, create a new file in the [runtime directory](./../src/openvino/runtime/) and call it `mymodule_ext.py`.
 There are no strict rules for naming, just make sure the names are in good taste.
 Import the class here:
 ```python
 from openvino._pyopenvino.mymodule import MyTensor as MyTensorBase
 ```